go-kivik/kivik.github.io/_posts/2017-12-09-preparing_for_rename.md

 date: 2017-12-09
 author: Jonathan Hall
 permalink: /preparing-for-rename
+excerpt: In August, I began splitting Kivik into its individual components.
+Only one major step remains: Renaming the core Kivik library.
 ---

 When I first wrote Kivik, I put everything into a single package.
 The core